-The Excelsior Surgical Society serves as the collective voice of surgeons across the entire Military Health System.
+The Excelsior Surgical Society (Excelsior) serves as the collective voice of surgeons across the entire military health system (MHS).
 Military surgeons innately lead in the operating room, clinical teams, hospitals, and health systems.
-Surgeon-led initiatives have created new military-civilian partnerships, strengthened trauma readiness training, education, simulation, and surgical quality across the Department of Defense.
-This year’s emphasis on surgical leadership will draw upon our membership, program, mentorship, DEI, research, and outreach committees to develop future thought leaders in the MHS.
-Our monthly webinars will improve information exchange while enhancing the networks of military surgeons and our civilian partners.
-We have added a new Resident/Fellow member of the Executive Council in addition to our Army, Navy, and Air Force representatives, Reserve, and civilian councilpersons.
+Surgeon-led initiatives have created new military-civilian partnerships, and strengthened trauma readiness training, education, simulation, and surgical quality across the Department of Defense.
+This year’s emphasis on surgical leadership will draw upon our membership; program; mentorship; diversity, equity, and intrusion; research; and outreach committees to develop future thought leaders in the MHS.
+Our monthly webinars continue to improve information exchange while enhancing the networks of military surgeons and our civilian partners.
+We have added a new resident/fellow member of the Executive Council in addition to our Army, Navy, and Air Force representatives, Reserve, and civilian councilpersons.
 We appreciate your input on how Excelsior can best serve your professional needs.
-While we have adapted to virtual exchanges, I look forward to future opportunities for in-person events and hope to see you at our annual Symposium this October in San Diego, CA in conjunction with the Clinical Congress.
+While we have adapted to virtual exchanges, I look forward to future opportunities for in-person events and hope to see you at our annual Symposium this October in San Diego, CA, in conjunction with the Clinical Congress.
 The MHS has responded and will continue to improve with our civilian partners through your participation in the Excelsior Surgical Society.
 Thank you for your valued contribution and service to future military surgeons.

 President, Excelsior Surgical Society

 We look forward to seeing everyone during the Excelsior Surgical Society Symposium during Clinical Congress 2022 in San Diego!